-You probably value your head so you should never reuse a helmet without having it inspected.
+You probably value your head, so you should never reuse a helmet without having it inspected.
 Most motorcycle helmet manufacturers will inspect your helmet if you ship it to them.

 But don’t bother if your helmet is more than 5 years old.
 Most motorcycle helmet manufacturers and the Snell Foundation recommend replacing your helmet every 5 years.

 Helmet materials degrade over time from body oil, bodily fluids such as sweat, and cosmetics.
 Additionally, normal wear and tear contribute to helmet degradation.
 Finally, like everything else, helmet technology continuously improves.
-A new helmet with 5 years advancement in technology could mean the difference between a mild traumatic brain injury and no head injury.
+A new helmet with 5 years of advancement in technology could mean the difference between a mild traumatic brain injury and no head injury.

-Can you reuse your helmet or should you replace it?
+Can you reuse your helmet, or should you replace it?

 Should you replace your helmet if you drop it?
 There, Snell has good news.
-Snell’s website states, “Generally the answer is probably not”, if it hasn’t been dropped frequently or dropped from a moving vehicle, and it’s a Snell certified helmet.
+Snell’s website states, “Generally the answer is probably not” if it hasn’t been dropped frequently or dropped from a moving vehicle and it’s a Snell certified helmet.

 Snell’s website states, “In general, the real damage comes when the helmet contacts an object with a head inside.”
 “The Foundation recommends that if you suspect your helmet may be compromised, then replace it.
 If the helmet has been involved in an impact while in use, replace it.”

-A good tip from Snell is that you should buy a helmet from a local retailer rather than online to insure a good fit which is essential for head protection.
-Without trying on the helmet you can’t know if it’s a good fit for your head because people with the same head size may have a different head shape and the same size helmet from different manufacturers or models may fit differently.
+A good tip from Snell is that you should buy a helmet from a local retailer rather than online to ensure a good fit which is essential for head protection.
+Without trying on the helmet you can’t know if it’s a good fit for your head because people with the same head size may have a different head shape, and the same size helmet from different manufacturers or models may fit differently.

 A helmet should be snug and comfortable all around your head.
 A helmet is too big if it starts to slip off when you push the front of the helmet backward with the strap buckled.
 Snell states that most motorcyclists buy a new motorcycle helmet that is one size too large, so make sure that it’s snug all around your head.
 If it’s uncomfortably snug after 5-10 minutes of wearing, it’s too small.